-During check-in, in addition to having your photo ID scanned electronically, you will be asked to place your personal belongings (e.g., pens, study materials, cell phones) in small bins, which are inaccessible for the duration of the examination day.
+In addition to having your photo ID scanned electronically, you will be asked to place your personal belongings (eg, pens, study materials, cell phones) in small bins, which are inaccessible for the duration of the examination day.
 Any personal belongings that you may need during breaks or during the examination, including your lab coat and stethoscope, can be placed at your seat in the orientation room.
+After the onsite orientation, test center staff will scan you with a handheld or walk-through device designed to detect prohibited items and ask you to empty your pockets and turn them inside out before entering the testing room to confirm that you have no prohibited items.
 Please note that every area of the testing center is under video surveillance at all times; examinees are escorted by proctors at all times, with the exception of restroom breaks.